Freight Shipping from New York City to Miami

 How much does it cost to ship freight from New York City to Miami?

-Full truckload (FTL) rates from New York City, NY to Miami, FL currently range from $3,053-$3,763 for a standard dry van load over the 1,420-mile route.
+Full truckload (FTL) rates from New York City, NY to Miami, FL currently range $3,053-$3,763 (roughly $2.15-$2.67 per mile over 1,420 miles).
 LTL shipments typically cost $981-$1,607 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New York City to Miami?